OAuth 2 services

 How do I get a client ID and secret?

-The client ID and secret are created outside of Moodle when setting up the OAuth provider.
+The client ID and secret are provided by the issuer, so you need to set it up outside of Moodle, at the issuer.
 Instructions for prominent OAuth 2 providers are linked here.

 - OAuth 2 Google service